lukateg/strength-age/README.md

 -- add abort test generating when clicking on the X in the loader -- maybe add sharing tests between user as a social media app -- add "..." for each pdf and implement edit logic "check if edit can edit text in the uploadThing

-FUTURE FEATURES AND ENHANCMENTS:
--- add settings page
-- test sharing between users and groups
-- test preview before starting to work on it
-- audio lessons
-- invite multiple people to the scheduled test at specific tieme and display leaderbord with result at the end
-- pausing or blockin test when changing window while working on a test
-- mobile app and generating summaries from materials and voice lessons from summaries
-- creating app with 1 empty lesson and 1 regular should notify user that one is empty
-- same way as you add authRequired and checkPermission, add checkValidation if needed -- check if you can persist test generation on the backend so it continues even if user refreshes the page

 # MVP Plan for Teach.me